VonHeikemen/devlog/content/web-development/learn-fp/applicative-functors.md

 Let's keep going with the `Task` theme we got going on.
 Let's say that we want to use `map` and `ap` with a `Promise` but we don't want create a new data type.
 What do we do?
 Some good old functions will do.

-If you know the patterns and behaviors you should be looking for, writing some static functions in an object will be enough.
+If you know the patterns and behaviours you should be looking for, writing some static functions in an object will be enough.
 This what our `Task` would look like as static functions (minus the "lazy" part).

 ```js
 const Task = {